Ammar-E-Shrair/Products-Inventory-WebApp/docs/notes.md

 ### Most Important Git/GitHub Lesson Learned
 The most important lesson I learned was that GitHub does not automatically update when files are modified locally.
 Changes must be staged, committed with a clear and professional commit message, and then pushed to GitHub.
 I also learned the importance of using meaningful commit messages and organizing commits logically throughout the project.
+### Bonus Work
+- Added docker-compose.yml to simplify running the application.
+- Added a Docker healthcheck to monitor container status.